SantishaR/Simple-Calculator/README.md

 # Simple-Calculator

-In this project we created a simple calculator.
+In this project we created a simple calculator using functions.

 ## Languages